 The big toe-nail on the other foot fell off a few weeks later.
 The picture below shows my toenails 5 months after my last chemo treatment.
 While some of the smaller nails were still discoloured, only the big toenails on each foot fell off.

 With summer approaching, I decided to try using fake toenails.
 I found these glue-on toenails, which came with 4 sets of nails in a large variety of sizes.
-(Please note the linked products are no longer available, but we have kept the link so that you can see the exact products that Lauren was using.
-You can purchase false toenails from CancerPal here.)
+(Lauren is based in the USA so the linked products are from America.
+Alternatively, you can purchase false toenails from CancerPal in the UK here.)

 I only applied the glue to my new toenails.
 I did not apply it to my skin or to the entire fake nail.
 The fake nails stayed on anywhere from 2 to 14 days.
 As my natural nails grew longer, the fake nails tended to stay on longer.
 The picture below shows the fake nails applied to my big toenails and all toenails painted.
 This picture was taken the same day as the above picture (5 months after my last chemo treatment).

 I continued to wear these fake toenails for around 5 months, using two packages of the Kiss Products Full-Cover Toenails.
 At that point I felt that my natural nails were long enough to paint without the fake nails.
 The picture below shows my natural nails, around 9 months after my last chemo treatment.